sontol/electrumx/windows.md

 git clone https://github.com/sontol/electrumx -b windows

 Go to your electrum folder

 Edit electrumx.bat

-Make sure that your leveldb.dll is inside the PATH, edits them if necessary Put SSL_CERTFILE and SSL_KEYFILE where you generate them with openssl Change DB_DIRECTORY into where you want to save the electrum database Make sure that DAEMON_URL is the same as your bitcoind/bitcoin-qt setting with username, password, and port equals to what you save in bitcoin.conf
+Make sure that your leveldb.dll is inside the PATH, edits them if necessary

+Put SSL_CERTFILE and SSL_KEYFILE where you generate them with openssl

+Change DB_DIRECTORY into where you want to save the electrum database

+Make sure that DAEMON_URL is the same as your bitcoind/bitcoin-qt setting with username, password, and port equals to what you save in bitcoin.conf

 Save it

 Run electrumx.bat

-If you want to end running press CTRL+C or CTRL+BREAK
+If you want to end the run press CTRL+C or CTRL+BREAK